bharathvariar/SI-379/class-notes/Lecture 8.md

 </body>
 </html>
 ```
 - The Script looks for the element before it has been created since it runs first.
-So `getElementById` returns a `null` object for `btn`;
+So `getElementById` returns a `null` object for `btn`.
-1. What is the difference between a "class" in HTML and an "id"?
+### 5. What is the difference between a "class" in HTML and an "id"?
 Where should you use them?
 How do you select the elements with a specific class in CSS?
 How do you select the elements with a specific class in JavaScript?
 How do you select the elements with a specific id in CSS?
 How do you select the elements with a specific id in JavaScript?
 - ID is supposed to be specific, but classes are meant to be a broader set of elements.
 - Selecting class in `CSS`: `.<class-name>`
 - Selecting class in `JavaScript`: `document.querySelector('.<class-name>')`
 - Selecting id in `CSS`: `#<id-name>`
 - Selecting id in `JavaScript`: `document.querySelector('#<id-name>')`
 ---